OliverCardoza/cheatsheets/ledgercli.md

     # Current market values of assets
     ledger bal Assets -V -X CAD

+Another complication is if you would like to know the market price on a specific date, for example, end-of-year:

+    # Historical market value of assets
+    ledger bal Assets -V -X CAD --now 2019-12-31 --end 2019-12-31

 ## Sort Flags

 Sort balances in decreasing order of total amount: